markasoftware/anypaste-website/content/installation.md

 ### Dependencies

-Bash 4+, curl, and POSIX core utils are all you need. `ffprobe` is optional but can provide more accurate compatibility checking for media file types; typically it comes inside of an `ffmpeg` package.
-I recommend installing through Brew on macOS.
-Without `ffprobe`, Anypaste will still identify files as best it can using `file`.
+Bash, curl, and POSIX core utils are all you need. `ffprobe` is optional but can provide more accurate compatibility checking for media file types; typically it comes inside of an `ffmpeg` package.